|

 implement MPEG 4 video

 compression.)
-AVI’s

-popularity and
+AVI’s popularity and

-extensibility depend on the fact that
+extensibility depend on

-you can freely select
+freely select different

-audio codecs.
+video and audio codecs.

 Other file formats like